wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### LinkedIn

+<a target="_blank" href="https://www.linkedin.com/learning/kubernetes-essential-training-application-development/kubernetes-for-developers?u=26886050">"Kubernetes Essential Training: Application Development"</a>
-<a target="_blank" href="https://www.linkedin.com/learning/kubernetes-essential-training-application-development/kubernetes-for-developers?u=26886050">LinkedIn learning</a> by Matt Turner (from England) is hands-on using minikube 1.9.2 and kubernetes-cli 1.18.2 on a Mac:
+by Matt Turner (from England) is hands-on using minikube 1.9.2 and kubernetes-cli 1.18.2 on a Mac:

    * Running a local cluster
    * Running containers